jybxie123/bert_finetune_sparsify/README.md

 Before you run your code, edit your training_config to make sure it runs as you think.
 A good example:
 ```
-# load your dataset into your dataset folder
+## load your dataset into your dataset folder
 python src/self_def_dataset/load_dataset.py
-# finetune
+## finetune
-nvidia-smi # find your available gpu index
+# find your available gpu index
+nvidia-smi
 CUDA_VISIBLE_DEVICES=<YOUR GPU INDEX, SPLIT BY ','> python  <YOUR REPO PATH>/src/train.py
 ```
 If you need to edit your config, please check the file : <YOUR REPO PATH>/src/config/training_config.py